arnovandash/nl-tts/README.md

 A language learning text-to-speech audio snippet generator for learning through sentence repetition, similar to the Glossika method.

-This script automates the creation of Dutch audio lessons from a user-provided CSV or TSV file.
+This script automates the creation of language lessons from a user-provided CSV or TSV file.
 It uses the Google Gemini API to generate text-to-speech audio, designed for practicing grammar and speaking.
-The script groups sentences, adds pauses for repetition, and handles different recording types like paragraphs and single sentences.
-I created it specifically for my Dutch language studies but it can easily be adapted for any language.
+The script groups sentences, adds pauses for repetition, and handles different recording types.

 ## How It Works

 *   **Reads from CSV or TSV:** All lesson content is read from the input file provided on the command line.
 The script automatically detects if the file is comma-separated or tab-separated based on the file extension (`.csv` or `.tsv`).
-*   **Groups into MP3s:** Rows are grouped by the `File_Group` column.
-Each unique group is compiled into a single MP3 file in the `output_audio` folder.
+*   **Groups into OGGs:** Rows are grouped by the `File_Group` column.
+Each unique group is compiled into a single OGG audio file in the `output_audio` folder.
+*   **Multi-Language Audio:** The script can generate audio for different languages within the same file, for instance, generating English audio for `EN_Sentence` and Dutch for `NL_Sentence`.
+*   **In-Memory Caching:** To improve performance and reduce redundant API calls, the script maintains an in-memory cache of generated audio.
+If the same text is requested multiple times in a single run, the audio is reused from the cache.
+*   **Robust API Calls:** The script includes a rate limiter to avoid exceeding the API's free tier limit (10 calls/minute).
+It also features a retry mechanism with exponential backoff, automatically retrying a failed API call up to 3 times before skipping.
-*   **Skips Existing Files:** The script checks if an audio file for a group already exists and will not re-generate it, saving API usage.
+*   **Skips Existing Files:** The script checks if an audio file for a group already exists and will not re-generate it, saving time and API usage.
-*   **Handles Two Recording Types:**
-    *   **`Paragraph`:** Reads a block of text with a natural, narrative voice.
-    *   **`Repeat`:** Reads a single sentence slowly and clearly, automatically adding pauses after each repetition for the user to speak.
-*   **Configurable Repetition:** The input file allows specifying how many times a Dutch sentence should be repeated (defaults to 2).
-An optional `EN_Sentence` will be read once at the beginning.
 *   **Test Mode:** A `--test` flag processes only the first sentence of the first new group for a quick sample.
-*   **User Confirmation:** Before generating files, the script lists what will be created and prompts for confirmation.

 ## Setup